 In all chemical processes, molecules rearrange themselves, and energy is either absorbed or expelled.
 When a fire burns, a process called oxidation occurs, the same process that causes metal to rust.

 Oxidation is when oxygen atoms combine with carbon and hydrogen to form carbon dioxide and water.
-When metal rusts, the process happens very slowly, but when a fire burns, heat and energy is released very quickly.
+When metal rusts, the process happens very slowly, but when a fire burns, heat and energy are released very quickly.

-The rate of oxidation is especially fast with fuel sources such as paper and wood.
+The rate of oxidation is faster with fuel sources such as paper and wood.
 When heat can’t release faster than it’s created, combustion occurs.
 This is what creates the flame and heat known as fire.